 Nasals, liquids and glides (m n ng l r y w)

-Move the pink to where the consonant starts being stable and consistent.
+Move the fixed region to where the consonant starts being stable and consistent.
 Use the cutoff to remove where the consonant ends or fades out.
 These consonants are safe to stretch.

-Move the pink to where the vowel starts being stable and consistent.
+Move the fixed region up to where the vowel starts being stable and consistent.
 Use the cutoff to remove where the vowel fades out.
 The white area will be the sustained part of the note, which ensures that it will sound good.

-Cover everything with pink, such that everything in white is silence.
+Cover everything with the fixed region, such that everything in white is silence.